Script are not enabled

 In 1855 the position of county superintendent became an elected office.
 Freeman Gates, a respected educator and community leader, was the first to serve as duly elected county superintendent.
 He is credited with founding San Jose's second public school on Third and Santa Clara Streets downtown.
 An earlier combination church and schoolhouse consisted of an enormous blue denim tent hand sewn by Mrs. Louis Hazelton Bascom for the Reverend Samuel Blakesly's short-lived, but well-regarded, academy of learning.

 In 1860 the state authorized the county superintendent to appoint the County Board of Examination for granting teaching certificates to a burgeoning pool of educators.
-This board was the predecessor of today's Santa Clara County Board of Education.
+This board was the predecessor of today's Board of Education.

 In 1900 there were 84 school districts, 562 teachers and 97 schoolhouses serving a total of 14,320 students.
 The county superintendent's role had evolved to include annual visits to each of the county's schools, authority for textbook adoption and responsibility for the examination and certification of teachers.
-The superintendent's term was expanded to four years, and the board's new name, County Board of Education, reflected a greater focus on the quality of education in the county.
+The superintendent's term was expanded to four years.

 Highlights of the first Teachers' Institute held in 1911 included teachers' round tables on topics such as: "How to Make Mathematical Work More Nearly Meet the Needs of Daily Life" and "Teaching Peace by Means of History."